 – Kathryn Joyce, “The Homeschool Apostates,” American Prospect, at http://prospect.org/article/homeschool-apostates (retrieved: 8 December 2013); See also Kathryn Joyce, “Escape from Christian Fundamentalism – the Kids Who Flee Abusive, Isolated Christian Homes,” AlterNet, 6 December 2013, at http://www.alternet.org/belief/escape-christian-fundamentalism-kids-who-flee-abusive-isolated-christian-homes (retrieved: April 2013).

-ii The Irish Independent reports that grocery giant TESCO has strapped electronic armbands to their warehouse workers to measure their productivity, tracking their actions so closely that management knows when they briefly pause to drink from a water fountain or take a bathroom
+iv The Irish Independent reports that grocery giant TESCO has strapped electronic armbands to their warehouse workers to measure their productivity, tracking their actions so closely that management knows when they briefly pause to drink from a water fountain or take a bathroom

 But increased surveillance not only creates a more stressful workplace for workers, it also effects the product, Gilliom points out.
 For example, nurses are no longer taking the time to get to know their patients because hospitals make more money when more people are hustled through.
 In the past, nurses had ways to circumvent hospital pressure.
-Now, electronic tracking of patient movement means that medical profressionals will spend far less time with you when you are sick.
+Now, electronic tracking of patient movement means that medical professionals will spend far less time with you when you are sick.

 – Tana Ganeva, “Work is Becoming More Like Prison As Some Workers Forced to Wear Electronic Bands That Track Everything They Do (Including Bathroom Breaks),” AlterNet.org, at http://www.alternet.org/civil-liberties/work-becoming-more-prison-some-workers-forced-wear-electronic-bands-track-everything (retrieved: 26 February 2013).

-1 Arjun, “The Origin of Education and Mandatory Schooling,” Collective Evolution, 7 January 2013, at http://www.collective-evolution.com/2013/01/07/the-origin-of-education-and-mandatory-schooling/ (retrieved: 3 July 2013).
+1 Arjun, “The Origin of Education and Mandatory Schooling,” Collective Evolution, 7 January 2013, at http://www.collective-evolution.com/

 2 Jim Keith, Mass Control: Engineering Human Consciousness (Lilburn, GA: IllumiNet Press, 1999), pp. 28, 29.